basedosdados/pipelines/README.md

 * Também, garanta que o arquivo `$HOME/.prefect/auth.toml` exista e tenha um conteúdo semelhante ao seguinte:

     ```toml
-    # This file is auto-generated and should not be manually edited
-    # Update the Prefect config or use the CLI to login instead

     ["prefect.basedosdados.org"]
     api_key = "<sua-api-key>"
     tenant_id = "<tenant-id>"